Henri Lafond

 Henri Lafond (20 August 1894 – 6 March 1963) was a French mining engineer and businessman who headed or sat on the board of numerous large companies and was involved in various industrial associations and committees both before and after World War II (1939–45).
 During the war he held a senior position in the Vichy government's Ministry of Industrial Production from 1940 to 1942.

-He was assassinated in March 1963, apparently by an OAS member due to his refusal to support the movement to oppose Algerian independence.
+He was assassinated in March 1963 by an OAS member for refusing to support the movement to oppose Algerian independence.

 Early years (1894–1939)

 Henri Lafond was born on 20 August 1894 in Thaumiers, Cher.

 His parents were Joseph Lafond, a tobacconist, and Juliette Alexandrine Guénard.

 His father was the son of a laborer.

 Henri Lafond studied at the Thaumiers commune school, then at the Bourges lycée.

 He entered the École Polytechnique in 1914.

 He was described as having brown hair, vertical brow, straight nose, chestnut eyes, oval face, height 172 cm.

 Lafond was awarded the Croix de guerre for his service in World War I.

 He entered the École des Mines de Paris in 1919, and graduated in 1920 second out of 145 students.
 He became a member of the Corps des mines.